-Students whose cumulative grade point average falls below 2.0 will be placed on academic probation.
-The student will be required to consult with his faculty advisor and counselor to review academic progress and plan a strategy for improving academic progress.
+Students whose cumulative grade point average falls below 2.0 may be placed on academic probation.
+The student may be required to consult with their advisor to review academic progress and plan a strategy for improving academic progress.

 A student who is on academic probation may return to good standing by meeting the requirements outlined in the Standards of Acceptable Academic Progress or by passing at least 12 hours the next semester of enrollment with a semester grade point average of at least 2.0.
 A student will remain in good standing as long as the student continues to meet the Standards of Acceptable Progress or passes at least 12 hours each semester with a semester grade point average of at least 2.0 per term enrolled.